input-output-hk/io-sim/CONTRIBUTING.md

 ## `IOSim` and `STMSim` monads are based on lazy `ST` monad

 This means that any action is forced only when the result is needed.
-This is more lazy than `IO` monad.
+This is lazier than `IO` monad.
 Thus if you want to use `Debug.Trace.traceM` inside `schedule` function you need to:
 ```hs
     ...